sindreslungaard/daisy/README.md

 # daisy
 Daisy is an isometric game engine using WebGL.
+It was tailored for a private project although you could use it for similar games.

 Example: